fjohanssondev/fjohanssondev/README.md

-Software engineer building web applications with React, Angular, and TypeScript
+Software engineer building web applications with React and TypeScript.